Emerging technologies such as chatbots and automation are driving digital transformation in housing associations. But how are they doing it?

 So how could a chatbot help housing associations contact centre teams?

-The second type is an ‘NLP-enabled’ chatbot (NLP stands for Natural Language Processing) that uses AI to do all the heavy lifting, and decipher the ‘intent’ of the question and serve back the appropriate answer.
+- The second type is an “NLP-enabled” chatbot (NLP stands for natural language processing) that uses AI to do all the heavy lifting, decipher the question’s intent, and serve back the appropriate answer.

-Here at Futr, we have deep domain knowledge in the sector.
-We have a bank of over 1,000 frequently asked questions asked by housing association tenants which forms the basis for our ‘NLP’ knowledge base.
+Here at Futr, we have deep domain knowledge in the housing sector.
+We have a bank of over 1 thousand frequently asked questions asked by housing association tenants, which forms the basis for our NLP knowledge base.

-We marry this with a ‘scripted’ bot flow of ‘button driven’ themes covering the top frequently asked questions.
-This gives tenants both the speed to access their top issues quickly and efficiently, and also the breadth of data to cover the most particular of queries.
+We marry this with a “scripted” bot flow of “button-driven” themes covering the top frequently asked questions.
+This gives tenants the speed to access their top issues quickly and efficiently and the breadth of data to cover the most particular of queries.

-You can see an example of one of our bots at work on the homepage of housing association Believe Housing.
+You can see an example of one of our bots at work on the homepage of Believe Housing.

-This is great news for customer support agents as well as customers.
-According to Believe Housing, the take up has been promising “tenants are willing to adopt more technologies, they also prefer the service.”
+Chatbots are great news for customer support agents as well as customers.
+According to Believe Housing, the take up has been promising: “Tenants are willing to adopt more technologies, they also prefer the service.”

-As customer expectations change, the companies that embrace technology will garner a superb brand reputation.
+As customer expectations change, the organisations that embrace technology will be better positioned to provide excellent customer service.
 Because word of mouth matters so much in housing (neighbours do like to talk!), your customers could be your next brand advocates.

 Be sure to follow the Futr blog for more insights on digital transformation in housing associations.